ManuelStrnad/DataScience/Improvement.md

 ## Unimplemented Ideas
 - removing outliers was not done due to lack of expertise of medicine background
 - set different threshold
+- no feature engineering due to lack of new information